intel-unesp-mcp/infieri2019-session1/README.md

 **Figure 2: Basic building blocks of the Intel® Xeon Phi™ coprocessor chip**

-In addition to the IA (Intel Architecture) cores, the Xeon Phi™ coprocessor chip also includes:
+In addition to the IA (Intel Architecture) cores, the Xeon Phi coprocessor chip also includes:

 -   Memory controllers (GBOX), which access external memory devices